Skip to main content

 Diagonal line stretched

-Do not alter the angle or reverse the direction of the diagonal line.
+Do not alter the angle or reverse the direction of the slash.

 Diagonal line in different color

-Do not use colors other than gold, white and blue for the diagonal line.
+Do not use colors other than gold, white and blue for the slash.

 Diagonal line overlapped with text

-Do not overlap the solid diagonal line with text.
+Do not overlap the solid slash with text.

 In state cover